veliovgroup/flow-router/docs/README.md

 });
 ```

+> [!IMPORTANT]
-For the new apps it is recommended to set `decodeQueryParamsOnce` to `true`.
+> For the new apps it is recommended to set `decodeQueryParamsOnce` to `true`.
 This flag is here to fix [#78](https://github.com/veliovgroup/flow-router/issues/78).
-By default it is `false` due to its historical origin for compatibility purposes.
+By default it is `false` due to its historical origin for compatibility purposes

 ## General tutorials: